SikesK/SikesK/README.md

 * :brain: Using fMRI data to enhance artificial neural network robustness
 * :pencil2: Tracking gesture, gaze, joint attention, etc. to improve student collaborative learning
 * 🐝: Designing a POMDP-based intelligent tutoring system to teach bee classification
-* 🤖: Better aligning human-robot final goal states using environmnet design and the novel GSD metric
+* 🤖: Better aligning human-robot final goal states using environment design and the novel GSD metric
 * 📋: Improving the SQL generation capabilities of LLM’s using an agentic approach

 Previously, I worked as a web developer at Anheuser-Busch (designing and developing websites), and interned at IBM Research and the Naval Research Lab.